 Too much cereal and you have a mixture that takes a really long time to cook in the center.

-Cherry, coconut, and walnuts just happens to be the one I make the most.
+Cherry, coconut, and walnuts just happen to be the combination I use the most.

 - 2 cups old fashioned rolled oats